Dominoe: History

 In 1989, Robert Papst left the band as a musician and became Dominoe's producer.
 In his place, guitarist Markus Schiegl stepped in.
 The keyboardist and background singer Angie Buchzyk tried her hand at being a solo artist under the name Angie Layne, also produced by Papst.

 The second album, The Key (1990), which Papst co-produced with Harold Faltermeyer, only sold moderately.
 After an accompanying tour in the fall of 1990, the musicians again went separate ways.

 In 1994, Jörg Sieber released a solo album under the pseudonym Jay Seever.
-The Single That’s What You're Looking For was the title song for a Hanuta-commercial.
-Once again, the project was produced by Robert Papst produziert.
+The single "That’s What You're Looking For" was the title song for a Hanuta-commercial.
+Once again, the project was produced by Robert Papst.

 It wasn't until 2002 that Papst and Sieber decided to record a third Dominoe album entitled No Silence… No Lambs, which they recorded together with new musicians such as the singer Jane Bogaert.

 The fourth album, The Story Is Far from Told, was released in 2008 and was accompanied by some television appearances such as ZDF-Fernsehgarten, Sat.1 Hit-Giganten.

 Their fifth album, Naked but Dressed, which was released in 2012, featured guest musicians for the first time, including the singer Jimi Jamison from the group Survivor).

 In November 2018, the sixth album, The Lost Radio Show, was released.
 It consists of recordings that Dominoe played for a British radio show in 2008.
 Parts of these live recordings were lost due to a hard drive crash, meaning that the planned radio broadcast could not be transmitted.
 The incomplete parts that were preserved were archived.
 By chance, Robert Pope rediscovered these excerpts at the beginning of 2018.
 Most of the pieces recorded in 2008 were used for the album, only the parts that were actually lost had to be re-recorded.
 Former band members and long-time musician friends of Papst helped to supplement and complete the recordings.
 Pope managed to capture the atmosphere of the original session with this release.
 The positive response from the music scene to Dominoe's first release in six years was accompanied by radio and TV interviews.

-In June 2021, Dominoe appeared again in a new version of the song Comin' Home, which was produced by Robert Papst in 2012.
-In Comin' Home, Jörg Sieber sings a duet with Jamison, who died in 2014.
+In June 2021, Dominoe appeared again in a new version of the song "Comin' Home", which was produced by Robert Papst in 2012.
+In "Comin' Home", Jörg Sieber sings a duet with Jamison, who died in 2014.

 In early 2022, a new edition of their 2002 CD No Silence...
 No Lambs was released, revised and including new material.